The Importance of Greasing the Rod String Following a Bit Change

 Earth Pro Big Bear Rod Grease is specially thickened extreme pressure grease with additives that provide corrosion, wear and oxidation resistance.
 Tackiness assures adherence to drill rods while providing superior resistance to water washing and centrifugal separation.
 It possesses the right degree of fibrous characteristics to permit easy smearing of the drill rods by hand.
 As the rods are lowered into the bore hole, an adhesive film is formed on the rods that is resistant to the washing action of the water and sludge containing rock cuttings.
 As a result, you can reduce drilling costs because rods are pulled for greasing less frequently.
 Download a Big Bear Rod Grease product sheet here.

-Earth Pro Bio Bear Biodegradable Rod Grease from Di-Corp incorporates all the benefits of Big Bear Rod Grease but in format that’s great for environment sensitive applications.
-Not only does Bio Bear outperform other biodegradable greases, in field trials it has been shown to provide better wet rod adhesion than even some heavy metal fibrous greases.
-Blended from naturally sourced oil and non-toxic surfactants Bio Bear is firmer in texture, adheres better, and is less affected by cold and humid conditions than biodegradable competitors.
+Earth Pro Bio Bear Rod Grease from Di-Corp incorporates all the benefits of Big Bear Rod Grease but in format that’s great for environment sensitive applications.
+Bio Bear outperforms comparable greases and has been shown to provide better wet rod adhesion than even some heavy metal fibrous greases.
+Blended from naturally sourced oil and non-toxic surfactants Bio Bear is firmer in texture, adheres better, and is less affected by cold and humid conditions than competitors.
 This makes it an ideal sustainable choice for any rod grease application in any weather or condition.
 Learn more about Bio Bear Rod Grease here.

 Applying drill rod Grease to the outer surface of a drill rod string following a Bit change or string removal is of paramount importance.
 The life of the drill rod string and the efficiency of the bore hole are both impacted tremendously by this one small detail.
 When a film of rod grease has been applied to the outer surface of a drill rod string, the drill rods can be reinstalled into the bore hole with less resistance and binding.
 Drilling becomes less finicky as the string torque is more manageable.
 Rod grease will extend the overall life of a drill rod, dropping the cost per linear unit drilled.